Bob Brennan

-Robert Brennan (born 1941) is a New Zealand priest of the Missionary Society of St. Columban in South Korea.
-He is a social activist.
+Robert John Brennan (안광훈; 14 December 1941 – 21 March 2026) was a New Zealand priest.
+He was a social activist and missionary with the Missionary Society of St. Columban in South Korea.

 Early life

-He spent his childhood in Auckland and was educated at St Peter's College, Auckland.
-He trained as a priest in Australia and was ordained a priest on 3 July 1965.
+Born in Auckland on 14 December 1941, Brennan was the son of Sadie Marie Brennan (née Collins) and Robert Edward Brennan.
+He spent his childhood in Auckland, where he was educated at St Peter's College.
+Brennan joined St Columban's in 1959, and trained for the missionary priesthood in Australia.
+He was ordained a priest by James Liston at St Patrick's Cathedral, Auckland, on 3 July 1965.

-South Korea
+Life in South Korea

+Brennan was sent to South Korea in 1966, and following two years of learning the Korean language, spent 12 years in the poor coal-mining mountainous area of Kang Won Province.
+As well as being the parish priest, he established credit unions to support local farmers, and built a clinic run by the Franciscan Missionaries of Mary.

-Brennan was sent to South Korea in 1966 and spent 12 years in the poor coal mining mountainous area of Kang Won Province; In 1980 he moved to Seoul where he has been involved in housing rights, fighting for the people being dispossessed of their homes in the name of re-development; On 4 September 2012 he was awarded the City of Seoul's Grand Prize for Social Welfare in recognition of his 32-year fight for and on behalf of evictees in the city of Seoul; The Mayor of Seoul, Park Won-soon made the award at a public ceremony; In his address of congratulation the Mayor said: "The blue-eyed foreigner is a model of selfless dedication and sacrifice on behalf of the poorest members of our city"; Since 2004 Brennan has also run the Samyang Resident Solidarity which works for those looking for jobs and also provides small loans.
-In 2012 Brennan was granted honorary citizenship of the city of Seoul in recognition of his community services including financial services, job counseling, and housing for the homeless and evictees.
-He was quoted as saying: "I, myself, have been evicted from my house three times and I will go anywhere if someone without a home needs my help."
+In 1979, Brennan handed over his parish to a Korean priest, and undertook studies at the Jesuit School of Theology at Berkeley in California, completing a master's degree in sacred theology.
+In 1980, he returned to Seoul, where he was involved in housing rights, and advocated for people being dispossessed of their homes in the name of redevelopment.
+On 4 September 2012, he was awarded the City of Seoul's Grand Prize for Social Welfare, in recognition of his 32-year fight for and on behalf of evictees in the city.
+The mayor of Seoul, Park Won-soon, made the award at a public ceremony, saying in his address of congratulations: "The blue-eyed foreigner is a model of selfless dedication and sacrifice on behalf of the poorest members of our city".

+From 2004, Brennan ran the Samyang Resident Solidarity, assisting people looking for jobs and providing small loans.
+In 2012, Brennan was granted honorary citizenship of the city of Seoul, in recognition of his community services including financial services, job counselling, and housing for the homeless and evictees.
+He was quoted as saying: "I, myself, have been evicted from my house three times and I will go anywhere if someone without a home needs my help".
 In identifying with his Korean mission, Brennan adopted the Korean name Ahn Gwang-hoon.
+In 2014, he was awarded the Asan Foundation Grand Peace Prize, worth ₩300 million, which he used to further his work.

+Brennan was granted Korean citizenship in 2020, and in 2022 he published his autobiography, Of Saints and Sinners: A Lighthearted Look at a Life.

+Brennan died in Seoul on 21 March 2026.